Alibhji/x_core_ai/README.md

 - **Validation**: Comprehensive evaluation with customizable metrics
 - **Forecasting**: Simplified inference for trained models
 - **API Interface**: REST API for model deployment and integration
+- **Interpretability**: Tools for understanding and explaining model predictions
 - **Consistent Sequence Length**: All components use a sequence length of 40 to ensure compatibility
 - **Advanced Logging**: Configurable text logging system with enable/disable options